Humane Education | Pet Outreach

 Options and Complete Flexibility

-Many classrooms have been the focus of class projects to donate towels, blankets and food to the Shelter.
-We’ve also supported poster and art projects that are displayed in schools or at the Shelter.
-At the conclusion of the project, we present a class certificate and a special thank you from the animals.
+Many classrooms have focused their class projects on collecting and donating towels, blankets and food to the Shelter.
+The Shelter has also supported poster and art projects that are displayed in schools or at the Shelter.
+At the conclusion of a project, the Shelter presents a class certificate and a special thank you from the animals.
+Shelter Tour

 NM School for the Deaf